 NodeJS simplifies web application development and maintenance by allowing programmers to write both client-side and server-side code.
-Also, it enables programmers to scale the web applications in both horizontal and vertical way.
+Also, it enables programmers to scale web applications in both a horizontal and vertical way.
 The developers can easily scale the web applications horizontally by adding extra nodes.
 Likewise, they can add extra resources to individual nodes to scale the NodeJS applications vertically.

 Handles Requests Concurrently

 , Unlike other widely used server-side programming languages, NodeJS features a non-blocking I/O system.
 The I/O system enables NodeJS applications to handle a large number of user requests concurrently and efficiently.
 As the I/O system queues up and processes the incoming requests sequentially, the web application handles additional requests without requiring additional RAM and server resources.
 The feature even makes it easier for developers to improve web applications’ performance and user experience.

 NodeJS further speeds up the web application by caching modules individually.
 The cross-platform runtime environment caches the module in the web application’s memory when the client requests it for the first time.
 The web application keeps loading the cached modules subsequently without executing the module code.
 The non-execution of module code makes the web applications respond to incoming user requests more quickly.

 Simplifies Development of Multiuser and Real-Time Applications